 Take a Selfie With the I Amsterdam Sign

-If you’re going to take a photo with the one by the A’DAM Lookout you could also visit the tower itself; although this isn’t free it is the lookout gives you great views over Amsterdam and you can swing on the tallest swing the world. the A’DAM Lookout is included in the I Amsterdam City Card which gives you discounted entry to museums, art galleries etc. If you’re visiting a few different paid attractions, I really recommend considering getting one of these cards.
+If you’re going to take a photo with the one by the A’DAM Lookout you could also visit the tower itself; although this isn’t free it is the lookout gives you great views over Amsterdam and you can swing on the tallest swing the world.
+The A’DAM Lookout is included in the I Amsterdam City Card which gives you discounted entry to museums, art galleries etc. If you plan on visiting several paid attractions, it’s worth considering getting the I Amsterdam City Card.

 Go to One of the Free Lunchtime Concerts

-If you’re in Amsterdam on a Wednesday then I highly recommend attending one of the free lunchtime concerts.
-They’re held once a week, on a Wednesday at The Royal Concertgebouw.
+Concerts are held once a week, on a Wednesday at The Royal Concertgebouw.
 This is a great way of enjoying live music from the Royal Concertgebouw Orchestra or up-and-coming talented musicians without the cost involved in normally seeing these performances.

 You can book tickets online for the Lunch concert here.